 DISTORTED THINKING.
 The Dunning-Kruger Effect.
 The illusion of knowledge and control.
 Dysfunctional Behaviors.
 Ignorance.
 Mental Frameworks.
 Dissonance cognitive.
 Biais cognitifs.
 Biais de confirmation.
 Illusory Correlation.
 DISTORTED THINKING.
+50 Hottest Urban Legends.
 Rationality: A-Z - LessWrong 2.0.
 Swans on Tea » The Illusion of Knowledge.
 Over at Backreaction Current illusions such as the idea that if it’s on the internet, and especially if it’s in an oft-visited location, then it must be true (argument from popularity), if it can’t be explained in a short presentation, it must be false (argument from incredulity), if it’s not on the internet then it must be false, newer information is always better, and others.

 I think some of this is a remnant of the idea that if something appears in print, it must be true — print used to be instant credibility in part because print was relatively expensive.
 The cost aspect was especially true in the earliest days, and you wouldn’t bother to commit something to writing unless it was very important, but before mass-printing, that was often spiritual truth rather than scientific truth.

 Every Single Cognitive Bias in One Infographic.
 View the high resolution version of today’s graphic by clicking here.

 The human brain is capable of incredible things, but it’s also extremely flawed at times.
 Science has shown that we tend to make all sorts of mental mistakes, called “cognitive biases”, that can affect both our thinking and actions.
 These biases can lead to us extrapolating information from the wrong sources, seeking to confirm existing beliefs, or failing to remember events the way they actually happened!
-The benefits of having a babyface.
-He was America’s most wanted man – a gangster so bloodthirsty, Al Capone booted him out of his gang for being too violent.
+Why Facts Don’t Change Our Minds - Peqon.
+In 1975, researchers at Stanford invited a group of undergraduates to take part in a study about suicide.

 On 20 April 1934, the police decided to get him.
 They’d been tipped off that he was staying at a lakeside hotel in Wisconsin, so they launched a secret operation to gun him down.
 But George Nelson had been blessed with a round face, large eyes and cute little nose.
 15 Styles of Distorted Thinking.
 15 styles of Distorted Thinking.
 15 styles of Distorted Thinking Filtering: You take the negative details and magnify them while filtering out all positive aspects of a situation.